G1lbeert/GA_Homework/README.md

 ### Test Results:

 I built the tests from the ground up.
-Initially, I examined the endpoints to check its availability and whether it returned a successful status code.
-Next, I compared the received data with the data available in the API, such as ensuring that the number of received breeds matches the number of breeds recorded in the API.
-I also verified that, in the case of an incorrect endpoint, the appropriate 404 status code is returned.
+Initially, I examined the endpoint to check if it is accessible and returns a successful status code.
+After that, I compared the received data with the data available in the API, for example, ensuring that the number of received breeds matches the number of breeds recorded in the API.
+I managed to write the test in a way that, if the API is expanded in the future, the test can still verify the recorded breeds and the received real data.
+I also verified that in the case of an incorrect endpoint, the appropriate 404 status code is returned.

 Furthermore, I aimed to examine the return values after limiting one of the API's endpoints.
 The API successfully limits the data even if the input value is not evaluable.
 In the case of irrational or negative numbers, it sets the limit to ten, and accordingly, the response is received with the data.